constructorfleet/Deepthought-Schema/README.md

   conversion_to_si: 1.8288
 ```

-By specifying the conversion factor in relation to SI units, conversion between units is trivial and allows for wider,
+By specifying the conversion factor in relation to [International System Units](https://en.wikipedia.org/wiki/International_System_of_Units) (SI), conversion between units is trivial and allows for wider,
 easier adoption in more systems and projects.

 ### Data Types